Dinsmoor/ralc/README.md

 '''
 This is the timeline of development:
 '''
-0.1.0a- First release, must ouput basic character and area information.
+DONE- First release, must ouput basic character and area information.
 		Design the flow of information, and requirements.
 		Planning/Framework stage.

-0.2.0a- Proper spell slot assignment, Biography/Background, Skills, and
+INDEV- Proper spell slot assignment, Biography/Background, Skills, and
 		equipment assignment for charGen.
 Add no-class class.
 Create currency system, valuable items must have cost.

-0.3.0a- areaGen will be rewritten, will output useful statistics about the
+DONE- areaGen will be rewritten, will output useful statistics about the
 		environment, for later use with townGen, but in the meantime produce basic descriptions of an area.

-0.4.0a- A GUI will be written to interface with charGen and areaGen, and
+DONE- A GUI will be written to interface with charGen and areaGen, and
 		display their data as a proof-of-concept and a base for future development.